eitco/typescript-maven-plugin/README.md

 ## compile

-In this phase the `compile` goal is called, which in turn calls `npm run compile` executing a script generated into the file `package.json` earlier.
+In this phase the `compile` goal is called, which in turn calls `npm run compile` executing a script generated into the file `package.json` earlier - which simply consists of a call to `tsc` the typescript compiler.
 This will compile the typescript sources, which are assumed in `src/main/ts` and `target/generated-sources/main/ts`.

 ## package